jyg/mob/README.md

 - mrpeach/binfile external
 - iemguts + iemlib external libs

--current version of pd on MobMuPlat is 0.48-0
+Note that current version of pd on MobMuPlat is 0.48-0.
+[mob] comes with a RJDJ-based preset saving mechanism.